• Français

 kc_raw_content:

-lame mince d’échantillon de carotte de forage (Buck Reef Chert, Afrique du Sud)Early biogeochemical nitrogen cycle : a chemical and isotopic study
+lame mince d’échantillon de carotte de forage (Buck Reef Chert, Afrique du Sud)The early nitrogen biogeochemical cycle: insights into the temporality and routes of Earth’s oxygenation

 Funding: doctoral grant